Partial Preterism Refuted

 Behold, he cometh with clouds; and every eye shall see him, and they also which pierced him: and all kindreds of the earth shall wail because of him.
 Even so, Amen (Rev. 1:7).

-Since preterists interpret Revelation 1:7 to refer to the typological coming of Christ in judgement of first century Israel, they interpret the phrase "kindreds of the earth" to mean "tribes of the land".
+Since preterists believe that Revelation 1:7 refers to the judgement coming of Christ, they interpret the phrase "kindreds of the earth" to mean "tribes of the land", thereby implicating the tribes of Israel.
 However, this type of interpretation is faulty for the following reason.
-The Septuagintel Greek of the Old Testament does not use the phrase "tribes of the earth" to refer to the tribes of Israel, but rather the gentile nations.
-And it would appear that the Koine Greek of the New Testament follows the same principal:
+The Septuagintel Greek of the Old Testament does not use the phrase "tribes of the earth" to refer to the tribes of Israel, but rather the Gentile nations.
+And it would appear that the Koine Greek of the New Testament does the same:

 Ye are the children of the prophets, and of the covenant which God made with our fathers, saying unto Abraham, And in thy seed shall all the kindreds of the earth be blessed (Act.
 3:25).